SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/03-If-Else.md

 After the then-statement or the `else`-statement runs, control is transferred to the next statement after the `if` statement.

-In an `if` statement that doesn’t include an else statement, if condition is `true`, the then-statement runs.
+In an `if` statement that does not include an else statement, if the condition is `true`, the then-statement runs.

-If condition is `false`, control is transferred to the next statement after the if statement.
+If the condition is `false`, control is transferred to the next statement after the if statement.

 Both the then-statement and the else-statement can consist of a single statement or multiple statements that are enclosed in braces `{ }`.